ByteSizedMarius/go-fritzbox-api/SMARTHOME.md

 ### List of implemented endpoints

-Additional information is usually available, but does not have its own endpoint.
-Instead, it is included with the general capability-info.

 - [x] HanFunGerät (partially, see below)
 - [ ] Licht
 - [ ] Alarm
-- [ ] Button
+- [x] Button
 - [x] HKR (Heizkörperregler)
     - Notes: The device takes some seconds to receive the command and then some more seconds/minutes to update the paperview display.
 The device itself delivers the current temperature (Tist), but in order to refresh the current temperature, the `gettemperature`-endpoint from the `Temperature`-Capability should be used.
 Alternatively, use `Reload` in order to fetch and update all capability-values.
 This is similar to `IsWindowOpen`